Éva Marton: Wagnerian roles

 In 1976, she made her Metropolitan Opera debut in New York in the role of Eva in Richard Wagner's Die Meistersinger von Nürnberg.
 At the Bayreuth Festival she sang both Elisabeth and Venus in Tannhäuser in 1977–1978.
 In 1982, Marton performed the role of Elisabeth in Tannhäuser at the Metropolitan Opera.
 Of that performance, The New York Times wrote:

 The arrival on the scene of a fully matured Wagnerian singer is always good news, however long we must wait between dispatches from the front.
 The news today is that Eva Marton has arrived.
 The Hungarian artist, portraying Elisabeth for the first time with the Metropolitan Opera in Monday night's Tannhäuser, showed that she has the vocal and temperamental qualities to become the opera world's next important dramatic soprano.
 She may, in fact, already be there.
 The timbre is right, the sheer staying power is impressive and the instincts are those of a born actress.

 Marton later became a frequent interpreter of the role of Brünnhilde in Wagner's Der Ring des Nibelungen.
-Between 1982-1985, she performed the role in the Ring cycle with the San Francisco Opera.
+Between 1982 and 1985, she performed the role in the Ring cycle with the San Francisco Opera.
 A decade later she performed in the complete Zubin Mehta-led Ring cycle at the Lyric Opera of Chicago in 1996.
 In 1998, she appeared in a new production of Lohengrin at the Hamburg State Opera, portraying Ortrud.